 What is Publisher Rocket?

-Publisher Rocket is a tool that helps you understand how readers use Amazon and choose the books they buy.
+Publisher Rocket, formerly called KDP Rocket, is a keyword research tool that helps you understand how readers use Amazon and choose the books they buy.
 It’s compatible both with PCs and Macs, which is nice, and you can download it here.

 - What phrases Amazon buyers are actually searching for.